Automattic/wp-calypso/docs/our-approach-to-data.md

 import { canCurrentUser } from 'state/selectors';
 ```

 In this example, the logic for the selector exists at the file `state/selectors/can-current-user.js`.
-When creating a selector, you must also include its default function export in the list of exports in `state/selectors/index.js`.

 It's important that selectors always be pure functions, meaning that the function should always return the same result when passed identical arguments in sequence.
 There should be no side-effects of calling a selector.
 For example, in a selector you should never trigger an AJAX request or assign values to variables defined outside the scope of the function.